 - Merrill Edge: $0 flat fee trade plan; $0 minimum deposit.
 Owned by Bank of America since 2010, Merrill Edge is affordable and is a good fit for those who already have various BoA accounts.

 Scottrade requires an initial $2,500 deposit for new accounts, whereas most online brokerages require less than $1,000 to get started.
-For example, E*TRADE, TD Ameritrade and Ally Invest have no minimum deposit.
+For example, E*TRADE and TD Ameritrade have no minimum deposit.
 But before you go running off to one of the brokerages that doesn’t require a minimum deposit, take pause.
 Remember that you’re going to have to deposit something into your account to be able to buy and sell stocks, no matter which online broker you go with.
 To make any substantial trades — even if just to learn how trading works — first time investors should make a $500-$2,500 deposit into any new trading account.
 It’s certainly possible to start making trades with a smaller initial deposit through one of Scottrade’s competitors, but if you know you are going to deposit an amount over $2,500 anyway, Scottrade will likely still be your best option.

 Cheaper (or Free!)
 Alternatives